-The measurement of T{CH-EYE} has to include the jitter added to CLK from crosstalk in the channel.
+The measurement of $T{\text{CH-EYE}}$ has to include the jitter added to CLK from crosstalk in the channel.
 As Gen3 protocol uses scrambled data with different seeds per lane we can consider this crosstalk induced jitter on the CLK to be uncorrelated with the lanes within that clock forward group.
-To be able to model the impact of this CLK jitter, jEye is used to measure the jitter distribution on the CLK line in the channel using a 1010 data pattern and an RMS estimate fitted.
-This RMS jitter is then RSS with the jitter distribution of each CAD line to arrive at a final T{CH-EYE}.
+To model the impact of this CLK jitter, jEye is used to measure the jitter distribution on the CLK line in the channel using a 1010 data pattern and an RMS estimate fitted.
+This RMS jitter is then RSS with the jitter distribution of each CAD line to arrive at a final $T{\text{CH-EYE}}$.